Feature request #9188

 - Being able to flip through from RGB->HSL->CMYK->Wheel selection methods

 - The various color methods live update, so you can see what the options are.

 Included is a screen-shot from Inkscape showing the options that it would be nice to have.

 Thank you guys for all of your hard work!

-#3 Updated by Nyall Dawson over 5 years ago
+#3 Updated by Nyall Dawson almost 6 years ago

 There may be significant benefit to moving to our own custom colour picker.
 CMYK colour picking in particular has been requested in the past to aid in colour choice for printed maps*.